 Evidence-based points system

-The risk assessment is evidenced-based and consists of seven questions.
-It uses a points system to identity if a person is at low, moderate, or high risk of developing diabetes.
-Based on this score, appropriate advice is provided in the form of lifestyle changes or a GP referral.
+Know Your Risk is evidence-based and consists of seven simple questions related to age, gender, ethnicity, family history, waist measurement, Body Mass Index and blood pressure.
+It uses a points system to identify if a person is at low, increased, moderate or high risk of developing Type 2 diabetes.
+Based on this score, advice is provided in the form of lifestyle changes or a GP referral.

 - do not fall within the NHS Health Check age range, as anyone over the age of 18 can use it (with the exception of pregnant women)